ActionWidget

 end

-After this refactoring, we are able to subclass PanelWidget
+After this refactoring, we are able to subclass PanelWidget and customize the

-header
+header method:

 class SidebarPanelWidget < PanelWidget